MicrosoftDocs/Viva/Viva/solutions/data-lakes/viva-insights.md

 ### Meeting attributes

-The following attributes are required when creating the meeting query for this solution.
+The following attributes are required from the meeting query for this solution.

 &nbsp; | &nbsp; | &nbsp;
 -------|--------|------